Orildo-Tech/SVG-SPACE/docs/CONTRIBUTING.md

 If you have questions about contributing that are not covered here, please open a GitHub Discussion or contact the maintainers.

-Thank you for contributing to SVG-SPACE!
+Thank you for contributing to SVG-SPACE